react-hook-use-cta: (use Call To Action)

 Custom action Parameter: CustomCTAHistory

-Custom actions can have any number of args after the CustomCTAHistory parameter.
+Custom actions can have any number of type declared ...args after the CustomCTAHistory parameter.

 Custom actions can return several different types of values, depending on action type you want it to behave like.

 • undefined: Action will not be triggered.
-Return when you want to conditionally trigger an action.
+Useful when you want to conditionally trigger an action.

 • CustomCTAHistory.updateAction( Partial<CTAState>, { useDefault?: boolean } | undefined, )

-{ useDefault: true } will bypass the overridden action behavior
+{ useDefault: true } will bypass the overridden update action behavior.

 • CustomCTAHistory.replaceAction( CTAState, { useDefault?: boolean } | undefined, )

-{ useDefault: true } will bypass the overridden action behavior
+{ useDefault: true } will bypass the overridden replace action behavior.

 • CustomCTAHistory.resetAction( CTAState | undefined, { useDefault?: boolean } | undefined, )